opnsense/hostwatch/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you like**

 A clear and concise description of what you want to happen.
+(e.g. I would like an input field in the `/ui/firewall/alias` which would add .... to ....)

 **Describe alternatives you considered**